-Creative Climate Chats: Araceli Carmago
+Creative Climate Chats: Araceli Camargo

 Julie’s Bicycle’s Creative Climate Chats are live conversations with leading thinkers in culture and climate on just transition, new economics for a regenerative economy, the net zero carbon challenge, and climate justice.
 Sign up below to participate, ask questions and be part of the conversation.

-We’re excited to be joined by Araceli Carmago for our next Creative Climate Chat.
+We’re excited to be joined by Araceli Camargo for our next Creative Climate Chat.
 Araceli is the Director at The Centric Lab, a neuroscience research lab creating strategies to improve public health.
 They research how the environment impacts on our health, and help to shape policy connecting healthcare to urban design, physical, social and economic infrastructure, and climate change.
 Join us on Thursday 20th May at 4pm, where we’ll be exploring Araceli’s research, how public health policy can drive climate action, and how the arts and cultural sector can support public and planetary wellbeing.

 Araceli will be in conversation with Julie’s Bicycle on Thursday 20th May, 4-5pm GMT.